-

 Cardiff born Kaid Mohammed made around a hundred WP appearances for Cwmbran, Llanelli and Carmarthen from 2003 to 2007 before attracting a move to Swindon Town.
 In the season 2007-08 Kaid made 11 appearances for Swindon alongside 10 during a loan spell at Torquay United.

-He then moved through Forest Green, Newport and Bath to AFC Wimbledon before signing for Cheltenham in 2011 and making 42 appearances for them including an outing in the play off final defeat to Crewe.
+He then moved through Forest Green, Newport and Bath to AFC Wimbledon (all non league) before signing for Cheltenham in 2011 and scoring fifteen goals in 84 appearances.

 Jamie Reed